 Once you have completed Part A, please pass the form to your priest, minister, faith leader or church official who should complete Part B and return it to the school.
-Only where both parts are completed and the form is returned can your application be prioritised accordingly.
-If you don't return this form, your application will be considered

-&lt;sup>21 Either the parent or child attends church services on at least a monthly basis and for a minimum period of two years immediately prior to the application being made.
+&lt;sup>1 Either the parent or child attends church services on at least a monthly basis and for a minimum period of two years immediately prior to the application being made.
 In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

-&lt;sup>22 A church which subscribes to the doctrine of the Holy Trinity or a church recognised by Churches Together in England.
+&lt;sup>2 A church which subscribes to the doctrine of the Holy Trinity or a church recognised by Churches Together in England.